 The Institute and its collaborators completed the first phase of research on the extensive data of the New York African Burial Ground in 2006.
 This, the largest and earliest colonial American bioarchaeological population, has undergone over a decade of study producing unparalleled information on the demography, disease, nutrition, genetics, occupational stress, archaeology, history, and culture of the 419 human skeletons that were excavated in Lower Manhattan in 1991-92.
 The Project's exploration of biocultural, critical, multidisciplinary, and publicly engaged approaches provides a cornerstone for an expanded discussion of the potentials and limitations of those ideas.
 The database provides a potential basis for many, many studies by faculty and students, the value of which is also pedagogical.

-New courses of the Department of Anthropology, College of William and Mary, relate the curriculum directly to resources of the Institute.
+New courses of the Department of Anthropology, W&M, relate the curriculum directly to resources of the Institute.
 These courses include Biocultural Anthropology, The Idea of Race, Senior Seminar in Bioarchaeology, Bioarchaeology and the African Diaspora, and a laboratory methods course in Human Skeletal Biology that help students prepare for research.
 The four-field offerings of the Department of Anthropology, its historical focus and the active research of other William and Mary programs are essential to the Institute's utilization as a hub for integrative ideas, teaching, and research.

 Available resources include: